Smudge (Monica and Friends): Reception and legacy

+Association Football

+Over the years Smudge has been Mauricio de Sousa's most popular character when it comes to representing association football in the Monica and Friends media, especially among fans of the Corinthians team, of which the character is often portrayed as a fan in his stories sometimes even paying tribute to the team.
+In 1977, the character promised that he would take a bath if Corinthians beat Ponte Preta in the final of the Campeonato Paulista that year.
+In 2015, the character appeared with the team in honor of Mauricio de Sousa's 80th birthday.
+As a result, his best friend Jimmy Five is often portrayed as a fan of Palmeiras, known as Corinthians' long-time rival as a way to represent peace between the two teams despite the rivalry.
+Initially, the character was portrayed as a Santos fan in a 1960s comic strip, but it only served as a recurring joke at the time where he mentioned being interested in supporting another team.

 In 2002 the football player Ronaldo made a haircut inspired by Smudge playing well during the 2002 FIFA World Cup.
 The hairstyle consisted of the hair Smudge cut in the forehead region player format while the rest of the hair was all shaved, became popular among fans at the time.
 This was acknowledged in an advertisement for Guaraná Antarctica aired shortly after the World Cup, in which Smudge and Ronaldo interact with each other.